Last Updated on

 Progressive Web Apps allow you to deliver an app-like experience without the huge expense of native app development.
 However, as you’ll see, PWAs can’t quite measure up to native apps, especially for iPhone users.

-Keep reading for everything you need to know about PWAs on the iOS platform.
+Keep reading for everything you need to know about PWAs on iOS.

 Current Status of PWAs on iOS

-Progressive Web Apps do work on iOS, though with a few differentiating points.
+Progressive Web Apps do work on iOS, though with a few things to be aware of.
 Here’s an up-to-date summary of the state of iOS PWAs.

 Apple removed (then restored) PWA support in the EU